chris-gds/chris-gds/README.md

 ## Hi there 👋🏼

 Frontend Developer* with a background of developing websites that meet WCAG 2.1 AA standards.
 Practising mobile-first, cross browser, responsive, device agnostic, semantic, W3C compliant, optimised, progressively enhanced ideology that always puts the user first.
 Well, when allowed and valued by the company.
-Most of the time all those values get dropped one-by-one.
+Sometimes those values get dropped one-by-one in favour of speed, let me know what you need.

 *UX Engineer, UI Developer, Frontend Accessibility Developer, Frontend Engineer [who knows what the title is these days](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/).